commercelayer/commercelayer-docs-api/resources/customer_groups/create_customer_group.md

 ---
-description: How to create A customer group via API
+description: How to create a customer group via API
 ---

-# Create A customer group
+# Create a customer group

 To create a new customer group, send a `POST` request to the `/api/customer_groups` endpoint, passing the resource arguments in the request body.